Hormone therapy and menopause

 When is hormone therapy not the first step?

 HRT is not the first choice for every woman.
-For mild symptoms or when someone is not ready to opt for it, other forms of support can be considered, such as lifestyle changes, dietary adjustments, or the use of supplements.
+For mild symptoms, or when someone is not yet ready to pursue this option, other forms of support can be considered, such as lifestyle adjustments, dietary changes, or the use of non-hormonal medication or supplements.

 Additionally, there are medical situations where hormone therapy is not recommended, such as a history of hormone-sensitive cancer, thrombosis, or certain liver conditions.
 Personal preference also plays an important role.
 Therefore, hormone therapy is always carefully and individually assessed.